sidbav/689-discussions/content/blog/discussion-2.1/index.md

 - When developing ML models in cybersecurity, typically we set a standard for the False Positive Rate; then the other metrics (accuracy, recall, etc.) are computed.
 If a model does not meet the FPR, then the model is not utilized.

 - In machine learning, the greater amount of the data you have typically leads to better models that can be used for predictions, however, when designing a model that will be running on a user's machine, you will have limited computing resources.
 Thus it becomes an HUGE engineering problem of how to go about solving this.

+- During the seminar I showed a plot that showed that after only a 40% portion of an original dataset was needed to achieve essentially the same results as using 100% of the original dataset for train and testing.
+So I was asked, does that mean 40% is always how much data should be utilized from the dataset?
+The answer to this question is NO, there is no one size that fits all.
+Depending on one's dataset and model, different results will be achieved.
+In addition, at the end of the day you need to make tradeoffs.
+Depending on one's needs, changes will be made.